Sour cream mashed potatoes

 - Water to cover

-- 3/4 cup sour cream light is fine
+- 3/4 cup sour cream cultured is best

 - 1 teaspoon salt plus 1/2 tablespoon divided